Real-VeerSandhu/Stock-Portfolio-Lab/README.md

-# Portfolio Lab 📈
+# Portfolio Lab

-A sophisticated quantitative finance application for portfolio optimization and risk management using Modern Portfolio Theory and Monte Carlo simulations.
+A quantitative finance application for portfolio optimization and risk management using Modern Portfolio Theory and Monte Carlo simulations.

 ## Overview